Best Luggage sets in 2019 reviewed

-Ever been in a situation where you find that 1 luggage you have is too big but the other is too small for your trip?
+Ever been in a situation where you find that one of your suitcases is too big for your trip, but your other one is too small?

-I think you’ll agree that nobody would want to bring a bulky 29” luggage for a 4 or 5-day trip.
-Or a small 18” for that matter.
+Our trips often vary significantly in length from one to the next.
+I think you’ll agree that nobody wants to bring a bulky 29” suitcase for a 4 or 5-day trip, or a tiny 18” one, for that matter.

 This is one of the many reasons why luggage sets are the way to go.

 Additionally, if you are looking for something for the whole family, our list of luggage sets would be ideal.

 Factors like size, nesting capability, durability, and more are important in picking the right set for you.

 We’ve researched and tested various options on the market to figure out which luggage sets offer the most value and narrowed our list down to these 10.